TripleG3/TripleG3.P2P/src/TripleG3.P2P.Maui/UdpMessageContractRules.md

 - C# Programming Language
 - Starting with UDP protocol but will later be updated to work with TCP, FTP, etc.
 - Follow SOLID principles and expose interfaces and implementations for injection.
-- Keep public interfaces between protocol's the same so that we don't care about the form of communcation protocol but can communicate via the same interface. i.e. The same interface will work wether we choose a UDP implementation, TCP implementation, etc.
+- Keep public interfaces between protocol's the same so that we don't care about the form of communication protocol but can communicate via the same interface. i.e. The same interface will work whether we choose a UDP implementation, TCP implementation, etc.
-- Make messages immutable, preferrably using records.
+- Make messages immutable, preferably using records.
 - Use `Span` and `Span<T>` whenever possible to make sending and receiving the message as fast as possible.

 ## Rules